FAQs for Team Administrators

 - Completing the team registration process through GotSoccer, under the direction of the travel league coordinator and the director of travel programs (see question 3 for more information)

-- Ordering new uniforms through the Ewing Sport uniform purchase system (every two years)
+- Coordinate with WWPSA Travel Excutive Committee for the ordering new uniforms through the Ewing Sport uniform purchase system (every two years)

 - Scheduling away games with the opposition team manager/coach.
 All game scheduling is reported to the Director of Coaching to ensure trainer availability.
 The scheduling of home games is coordinated by the DOC